Blockchain Infrastructure

 The fundamental difference

-To replay all transaction from the entire blockchain can be extensive and time-consuming.
+Blockchain databases store every transaction that has ever taken place.
+Consequently, creating a complete sequence of events that forms an unalterable record.
+So, in order to find the person’s state information, you can replay the whole chain of transactions.
+However, to replay all transactions from the entire blockchain can be extensive and time-consuming.
 If you want to read a database state and don’t want to replay the complete history, you can also store it in a database next to the blockchain, or use a block explorer application.
-And then, it becomes a whole architecture that is highly secure, has high performance, and can not be changed.
+Then, it becomes a whole architecture that is highly secure, has high performance, and is immutable.
+For quick recovery in the event of an incident, block producers can take snapshots of the blockchain at regular intervals, decreasing replay time.

 Significant improvements in security